anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 | **Actual Class**  | *Anomaly*    |   True Positive    |    False Negative    |
 |             | *Non Anomaly*|  False Positive   |     True Negative   |

-The confusion matrix helps to calculate important metrics that is used to evaluate anomaly detection models:
+The confusion matrix helps to calculate important performance metrics:

 - Accuracy: It measures the overall correctness of the model's predictions, calculated as (TP + TN) / (TP + TN + FP + FN).
 - Precision: It quantifies the proportion of correctly predicted anomalies out of all predicted anomalies, calculated as TP / (TP + FP).